xmlyqing00/Cholmod-Scikit-Sparse-Windows/README.md

 [![LICENSE](https://img.shields.io/badge/license-Anti%20996-blue.svg)](https://github.com/996icu/996.ICU/blob/master/LICENSE)

 [Cholmod](http://www.cise.ufl.edu/research/sparse/SuiteSparse/) is a powerful package for sparse matrix calculation and [Scikit-Sparse](https://pypi.org/project/scikit-sparse) is a python interface.
 It is convenient to set up the Cholmod and Scikit-Sparse (CSC) environment in Linux and Mac OS, but it may be troublesome in Windows.
-Thanks to jlblancoc's package [suitesparse-metis-for-windows](https://github.com/jlblancoc/suitesparse-metis-for-windows), I make an improvement for python interface.
+Thanks to jlblancoc's package [suitesparse-metis-for-windows](https://github.com/jlblancoc/suitesparse-metis-for-windows), I make a modification for the python interface.
 Here are the instructions.

 ## 1. Overview